-All readmission applicants to DigiPen must request an official transcript from DigiPen's Registrar's Office to be sent to the Office of Admissions as part of their application.
+All readmission applicants to DigiPen must request an official transcript from DigiPen's Office of the Registrar to be sent to the Office of Admissions as part of their application.
 Additionally, if you have taken courses from another college since leaving DigiPen, you must also have any and ALL official transcripts forwarded to the Office of Admissions from the registrar of each institution attended.
 The transcripts should show all academic work until the last semester or quarter you completed.
 If you are approved for readmission with coursework in progress, your admission status will be provisional, pending receipt of your final transcript(s).
+Finally, readmission applicants who are applying for readmission more than one year after withdrawing and who are not native English speakers may have to submit additional Proof of English language proficiency.
+Please see the Proof of English Language Proficiency section in the Undergraduate Admissions section.